2025 Drinking Water Quality Report

 SWAP Result Summary

-The Complete SWAP Assessment report for Harnett Regional Water may be viewed on the website: https://www.ncwater.org/?page=600 .
-Note that because SWAP results and reports are periodically updated by the PWS section, the results may differ from the results on the CCR.
-To obtain a printed copy of this report, please mail a written request to: Source Water Assessment Program- Report Request.
-1634 Mail Service Center, Raleigh NC 27699-1634, or email request to swap@deq.nc.gov.
-Please indicate System Name (Harnett Regional Water PWSID 03-43-045), and provide your name, mailing address, and phone number.
-If you have any questions about the SWAP report, please contact the Source Water Assessment Staff by phone at 919-707-9098.
+The Complete SWAP Assessment report for Harnett Regional Water may be viewed on the website: https://www.ncwater.org/?page=600 Note that because SWAP results and reports are periodically updated by the PWS section, the results may differ from the results on the CCR.
+To obtain a printed copy of this report, please mail a written request to: Source Water Assessment Program - Report Request, 1634 Mail Service Center, Raleigh NC 27699-1634, or email request to swap@deq.nc.gov.
+Please indicate System Name (Harnett Regional Water) PWSID (03-43-

-HRW experienced a very productive year in 2024.
+HRW experienced a very productive year in 2025.
 Harnett County continues to grow at an astounding pace with many new planned residential developments underway.
-HRW is very busy planning to accommodate this growth to ensure our ability to provide our customers with outstanding water and sewer service well into the future.
-All our existing residential and commercial water services now have new automated digital meters which do not require manual reading.
-All HRW customers have the ability to view and track water usage, receive notification of leaks, and learn tips to save money on their bills.
-This free service is part of our commitment to provide you with the bets tools to manage your water use and bill.
+HRW is busy planning to accommodate this growth to ensure our ability to provide our customers with outstanding water and sewer service well into the future.
+In 2026, we will begin work on a new water treatment plant near Erwin that will supply Harnett County’s water needs well into the future.
+Additionally, all our existing residential and commercial water services now have new automated digital meters which do not require manual reading.
+All HRW customers could view and track water usage, receive notification of leaks, and learn tips to save money on their bills.
+This free service is part of our commitment to provide you with the best tools to manage your water use and bill.
 We encourage you to get started today by logging in to the WaterSmart portal with your mobile device or web browser.
 You can log on at https://hrwnc.watersmart.com.
-There has been a lot of attention in the media lately concerning PFAS, which stands for per- and polyfluoroalkyl substances, which are a class of manmade chemicals present at low levels in most fresh water supplies, homes, offices, supermarkets-practically everywhere.
-These chemicals make consumer goods resistant to stains, grease, water, etc. and have been manufactured for use in our consumer goods for years.
-The problem lies in that they are impossible to avoid and are called "forever chemicals" because they are nearly indestructible.
+There has been a lot of attention in the media lately concerning PFAS, which stands for per- and polyfluoroalkyl substances, which are a class of manmade chemicals present at low levels in most fresh water supplies, homes, offices, supermarkets- practically everywhere.
+These chemicals make consumer goods resistant to stains, grease, water, etc. and have been manufactured by companies for use in our consumer goods for years.
+Problem lies in that they are impossible to avoid and are called “Forever chemicals” because they are nearly indestructible.
 These chemicals have recently been found to pose risks to our health.
-The United States Environmental Protection Agency (EPA) in association with the North Carolina Department of Environmental Quality (NCDEQ) has tasked public water systems to develop ways to reduce those chemicals to a safe level.
+The United States Environmental Protection Agency (EPA) in association with the North Carolina Department of Environmental Quality (NCDEQ) has tasked public water systems to develop ways to reduce these chemicals to a safe level.
 HRW has begun a pilot project to do just that and is working towards implementing additional methods to ensure that these chemicals will be safely removed from our water supply.

 The Harnett County Regional Water Treatment Plant does voluntary quarterly monitoring of its source water for cryptosporidium.
 Cryptosporidium is a microbial parasite, which is found in surface water throughout the United States.
-Of the four quarterly tests, we only had a detect on the second quarter with 0.09 total (Oo)cysts/liter.
+Of the four quarterly test, we only had a detection in the second quarter with 0.09 total (Oo)cysts/liter.

 Additional Information